How we made it to No. 1

-For a fourth time in a row, the prestigious ShanghaiRanking academy rated our research in sport science as the best in North America.
+Since 2018, the prestigious ShanghaiRanking academy has rated our faculty as one of the best in North America for sport science.
 This ranking highlights the performance of more than 300 universities and measures the quality and breadth of our research.

 Our faculty has a tangible impact in our society.
 We are improving the health and mobility for all ages, from youth to older individuals and from recreation participants, to elite athletes and Olympians, as well as those with disability and disease.
 While we are proud of the calibre of our scholarship, we’re even prouder of how it improves the health of Calgarians, Albertans and other Canadians